We provide cost-effective, streamlined and uniform licensing data and compliance services for insurance professionals.

 Your one trusted source for insurance licensing, data and simplified compliance.

-NIPR provides the insurance industry with a data warehouse of producer licensing information from all fifty states, the District of Columbia, and four U.S. territories.
+NIPR provides the insurance industry with a data warehouse of producer licensing information from all fifty states, the District of Columbia, and three U.S. territories.
 NIPR's products and services eliminate paperwork and data entry, allowing for increased productivity, and faster turnaround time for the producer licensing process.

 Incorporated in October 1996, NIPR is a not-for-profit affiliate of the National Association of Insurance Commissioners (NAIC).